cloudfoundry/diego-notes/proposals/go-modules-migrations.md

   need to figure out a way to update this dependency
 - [ ] Make sure all scripts that bump a submodule also run `go mod tidy & go mod vendor`
+- [ ] Make sure norsk pipelines are all green

 ### List of newly converted modules that have github-actions and dependabot
 - code.cloudfoundry.org/archiver